 Business is booming, and you have less than 10 months to get ready.
 Beginning in July and running through mid-May, our Master of Management Studies: Duke Kunshan University (MMS: DKU) program is organized into 5 terms.
-You will take 2 - 4 courses in each term.
-We give you all the time you need to firmly grasp the information.

 There are 15 courses in the program, and all classes are conducted in English.
 The course structure is designed to immerse you in business as quickly as possible, but we never sacrifice substance.
 With an extensive curriculum, we develop your ability to merge your previous knowledge with a strong foundation of business in order to analyze and create solutions to complex problems.

 Quantitatively rigorous courses expand your analytical skills and enhance your ability to draw meaningful conclusions from data.
 Other courses force you to rethink the boundaries of business by challenging you to make intellectual and creative connections between course material and real-world business problems.

 Below are descriptions of the courses you will take throughout the program.
 Please note that the actual course sequence is subject to change from one academic year to the next.